Use our XML validator to syntax-check your XML.

 The W3C XML specification states that a program should stop processing an XML document if it finds an error.
 The reason is that XML software should be small, fast, and compatible.

-HTML browsers will display documents with errors (like missing end tags).
-HTML browsers are big and incompatible because they have a lot of unnecessary code to deal with (and display) HTML errors.
+HTML browsers will display HTML documents with errors (like missing end tags).

 With XML, errors are not allowed.

 Syntax-Check Your XML